UPDATED JANUARY 2016

 Stay at least three days

-On our last trip to Disneyland, we benefited from a 5-day Disneyland deal through Get Away Today Vacations.
-We basically spent two days from rope drop until dinner time in each park.
+On our first trip to Disneyland, we booked a 5-day Disneyland deal through Get Away Today Vacations.
+We spent two days from rope drop until dinner time in each park.
 We didn’t do everything, but we rode most of our favorites twice.
-By the fifth day, even our 6-year-old was finished with the parks and we headed for the beach.
+By the fifth day, even our 6-year-old was finished with the parks and we headed for the beach instead.

-Disneyland and California Adventure share the same parking lots and shuttle stops, so unlike Walt Disney World, you can easily walk from one to the other and back again in the same day.
-That said, there is plenty to keep you busy in just one of the parks for a full day, and they are large enough that you won’t want to go back and forth any more than necessary.
-If keeping costs down is your #1 priority, skip the park hopper option.
+Disneyland and California Adventure share the same parking lots and shuttle stops, so unlike Walt Disney World, you can walk from one to the other and back again in the same day.
+That said, there is plenty to keep you busy in just one of the parks for 1-2 full days, and they are large enough that you won’t want to go back and forth any more than necessary.
+Skip the Park Hopper option if keeping costs down is a top priority.

-The park hopper pass comes in handy when say, Disneyland opens an hour earlier than California Adventure and you want to make the most of less-crowded morning hours before heading over to the other park.
-Or, you may want to spend most of the day in one park, but see the nighttime show in the other.
+Park Hopper comes in handy when say, Disneyland opens an hour earlier than California Adventure and you want to make the most of less-crowded morning hours before heading over to the other park.
+Or, you have a 3-day pass and want to split your third day between the parks.
+It’s nice to have, but not essential.

 Guides and apps